Richie78321/ray-marcher/README.md

 # ray-marcher
-A simple implementation of a ray marching 3D renderer.
+A simple implementation of a ray marching 3D renderer in C++.